Employers’ rights and requests for flexible work arrangements

 - The new working arrangements requested by the employee would be likely to have a significant negative impact on customer service3.

-If the practice refuses the request, the reasons for refusal must be included in the written response.
+Currently, if the practice refuses the request, the reasons for refusal must be included in the written response.

 Grounds for complaint

 If the employee is unhappy with the employer’s response to the flexible work request, an employee can invoke the dispute resolution clause under the Award or, from 6 June 2023, under the Fair Work Act 2009 (Cth).
 An employee may also make the following claims: